-Additional provision
+Additional provision and sanctions

 Pupils with recurrent difficulties with behaviour in the classroom and the playground will be referred to the Inclusion Mentor and, with the agreement of parents, will receive support to address their issues.
-This may include inclusion in a nurture group, alternative playtime arrangements or individual behaviour plans and reward and sanction schemes, including, where required, establishing a positive handling plan.
-Individualised behavioural plans and reward systems will be in line with the Special Educational Needs & Disabilities policy.
+This may include inclusion in a nurture group, alternative playtime arrangements or individual behaviour plans and reward and sanction schemes, this may include establishing a positive handling plan.
+Individualised behavioural plans and reward systems will be in line with the Special Educational Needs & Inclusion policy.
 In which Inclusive Provision is defined as "educational provision to remove the child's barriers to learning, which is additional to, or otherwise different from, the differentiated educational provision made generally for children of the same age in maintained schools".

-If aggressive or disruptive behaviours persist, when all of the above has taken place, external advice and support will be sought via the SEND team or via an Early Help Assessment.
+If aggressive or disruptive behaviours persist, when all of the above has taken place, external advice and support will be sought via the School Nurse, LIST (Locality Inclusion Support Team) and the CYPS (Children and Young Person's Specialist Service) team.